 We study the cycling of lithium battery under potentiodynamic control.
 In our research we heavily rely upon the data from [1].
-The battery consists of lithium foil, porous separator, porous carbon electrode of thickness $L = 125 \mu m$ made of either cylindrical or spherical particles of radius $R_s = 3, 5 \mu m$ , and current collector.
+The battery consists of lithium foil, porous separator of thickness $L_s=25\mu m$, porous carbon electrode of thickness $L_1=125\mu m$ made of either cylindrical or spherical particles of radius $R_s=3,5\mu m$, and current collector.
 The battery is immersed in 1M solution of LiClO4 in propylene carbonate.
-Our assumptions of the model are (i) a uniform concentration of the electrolyte over time and throughout the cell, (ii) a uniform concentration of the intercalated lithium ions throughout the carbon electrode, (iii) neglecting the electrodes' expansion and contraction.

-The applied potential is changed linearly with time and is given by where $U_0$ is the initial applied potential, $\omega$ is the sweep rate, t is time.
+The applied potential is changed linearly with time and is given by where U_0 is the initial applied potential, ω is the sweep rate, t is time.
 At a sweep rates 10, 5 and 1 mV/s the battery was discharged from its initial state to 0.075V, then it was charged to 1.5 V, after that the battery was again discharged to 0.075V.
 These steps were repeated twice to reach a periodic state.
 The periodic state is the state, at which the results are uniform and sustained during consecutive cycles, when cycled under the same conditions.